This 12-day walking tour walks the full Beara Way route, starting and ending in Kenmare town, including walking to Dursey Island.

 Overnight accommodation in Castletownbere town.

-Mining tracks with views of Coulagh Bay to the north and the mouth of the Kenmare River.
-Pass coastguard ruins, rocky shorelines to the Ballycrovane Standing stone before venturing inland, past Lough Fadda above Ardgroom Harbour and the beautiful isolated coast of Cleanderry & Bird Point.
-If you have time this evening, the Pulleen Sea caves are worth a visit.
+Venturing inland, the route takes you past Lough Fadda above Ardgroom Harbour and the beautiful isolated coast of Cleanderry & Bird Point.
+If you have time, the Pulleen Sea caves are worth a visit.

-Distance 21km.
-Ascents 340m.
-Approximate walking time 6 hours
+Distance 14km Ascents 240m Approx. walking time 4 hours

 Day 10: Ardgroom to Lauragh